CybercentreCanada/assemblyline4_docs/docs/installation/configuration/retrohunt.md

 The Retrohunt section (`retrohunt:`) of the configuration file contains all the different parameters that you can change.

-Refer to the [Retrohunt](../../overview/architecture.md/#yara-back-in-time-retrohunt) to get an understanding of how this feature works.
+Refer to the [Retrohunt architecture](../../overview/architecture.md/#yara-back-in-time-retrohunt) to get an understanding of how this feature works.

 ???+ example "Retrohunt configuration example"
     ```yaml